 If you have been charged with child abuse at a felony level or at a Class A misdemeanor level you need to make sure that you have a preliminary hearing where you really tie down the story of the prosecution and see what they are basing the charges on.
 This can be a very critical stage of the process, and one that you need a child abuse attorney that has experience.
 At Arnold, Wadsworth & Coggins Attorneys, we have dealt with these charges and understand what kind of experts you need and how to present your case.

-We offer a free consultation therefore if you are facing child abuse charges in Salt Lake County, Utah county, Davis County or Weber County we can help with offices in Salt Lake City and Ogden Utah.
+We offer a free consultation therefore if you are facing child abuse charges in Salt Lake County, Utah County, Davis County or Weber County we can help with offices in Salt Lake City, Ogden, and Lehi, Utah.
 We will meet with you at either office in order to quickly assess your case and move in the right direction.

 The current child abuse statute for a felony reads;